Suture Removal After Breast Augmentation or Tummy Tuck Surgery

 But some of scar healing is entirely up to you and your body, and will depend on how healthy you are in general and how much you follow post-surgery instructions in relation to caring for your incision area and sutures.

-How does Cosmetic Surgery for Women & Men and Coco Ruby Skin & Anti-Ageing Team help with scars, if needed?
+How does Coco Ruby Plastic Surgery and Coco Ruby Skin & Anti-Ageing Team help with scars, if needed?

 From Healite II sessions to Dermapen to Fraxel options, there are many ways your Specialist Plastic Surgeon and his skincare team can help you reduce your incision scars, or prepare your skin for the surgery process – or stimulate skin healing afterwards – to help you heal a bit quicker after surgery.
 Just ask about this during your consultation!
 Not all surgical procedures require this type of scar minimisation care, but if you have a large scar or a skin type that might benefit from some of the latest minimisation techniques, our top Clinicians at Coco Ruby are available to assist you.